-Digital-Motorsports.com iRacing series is a professional esports league that offers the highest standards and quality environment for our all of our drivers to produce fantastic racing, full of breathtaking moments for the fans.
-To make sure, that everything runs smoothly, there must be certain rules in place.
+Digital-Motorsports.com iRacing series is a professional esports league that offers the highest standards and quality environment for all of our drivers to produce fantastic racing, full of breathtaking moments for the fans.
+To make sure that everything runs smoothly, there must be certain rules in place.
 These rules are not here to bind participants down but to ensure ‘fair-play’ standards.

 Appendix 60 Digital Motor Racing

-1.6The set-up will be fixed and will be released via Discord on the iRacing set-ups channel,5 days before each race.
+1.3 The set-up will be fixed and if it differs from the baseline, it will be released via Discord on the iRacing set-ups channel, before each race.

 2.2 All drivers must cover 60% of the leaders driven distance in each race to be classified in the official results.

 2.3 Points will be awarded according to finishing position per official results.

 2.4 Points will be awarded for both the heat and feature races, points allocations are equal in both races.